 Our objective is to cover the shut-in procedures for a surface BOP Stack in case of well control issues & to cover A.P.I. recommendations for these procedures which include advantages and disadvantages.

 When any of the positive indications of a kick (check also: Kick warning signs) are observed and a check shows that the well is flowing, it should be shut in immediately.
 However, If surface casing (check also: Types of casing in drilling) alone has been set the flow should be diverted rather than attempting a shut-in which might endanger the rig.
 Diverter well control procedures are discussed in the Diverter Drilling System article.

-Where a good casing seat (check also: casing setting depth) exists it cannot be over-emphasized that early detection and early shut-in of well kicks minimizes the hazards and simplifies the killing process.
+Where a good casing seat (check also: casing setting depth) exists it cannot be over-emphasized that early detection and early shut-in of well kicks minimizes the hazards (Oil Rig Hazards) and simplifies the killing process.

 If there is doubt as to whether or not the well is flowing, the safest policy is to shut in and check pressures.
 A small flow can rapidly turn into a full flow and blow out.
 Occasionally, fear of stuck pipe has caused hesitation in shutting in wells.
 In general, stuck pipe problems are minimized by closing in the well early, with a small influx to remove and lower the wellbore pressures being exerted.

 The possibility of breaking down the formation – especially at the shoe may also cause hesitation in shutting the well in.
 Here if the well is allowed to flow, eventually it will be necessary to shut the well in, with higher pressures and a greater likelihood of causing damage.

 - Shut-in procedure should be agreed by contractor and operating company and posted on rig floor before drilling the well begins.

 - When any positive indication of a kick is observed such as a sudden increase in flow or an increase in pit level, then the well should be shut in immediately without doing a flow check.